Info About PFAS and Drinking Water

 The City is investigating ways it can use technology to treat its water supply for PFAS if ever needed.
 This includes studying how to remove PFAS from the aquifer as well as at the water treatment plants.
 If needed, technology could stop these contaminants before they reach water customers.

-How does the testing work and how long does it take?
+How does testing for PFAS work and how long does it take?

-Who will pay to fix this problem since the water system is funded by ratepayers?
+Who will pay to fix this PFAS problem since the water system is funded by ratepayers?

 The City regularly meets with the Ohio EPA and key stakeholders.
-These meetings work on sampling, testing and monitoring.
+These meetings work on sampling, testing, and monitoring.
 The meetings also work on how to contain PFAS migration.
-We share this information openly with our stakeholders, including Montgomery County.

 We absolutely support testing to identify and quantify PFAS levels.
 And we welcome any testing for PFAS that is done in accordance with Ohio EPA approved methods.
 These methods have been developed for site specific sampling locations using approved regulatory sampling procedures.
 These approved methods and procedures are how Dayton tests for PFAS.